Here are some basic rules, tips, and tricks to design a printable model in Ceramics.

 Clearance 4 mm

-The minimum wall thickness of your design is defined by the size of your object because the wall thickness defines the strength.
-In general, larger parts need to be stronger.
-If the sum of the dimensions of your object is between 120 mm and 200 mm, you should use walls that are at least 3 mm thick.
-When the sum of dimensions is greater than 201 mm and smaller than 300 mm it is advised to use a minimal wall thickness of 4mm.
-When the sum is larger than 301 mm and below 400 (above is not printable) the walls should have a minimum thickness of 6mm.
-These minimum wall thicknesses are a general guide but keep in mind that large pieces should have thicker walls.
-Clicking on the left image will show you a small overview of the values.
+Wall thickness defines the strength of your model; therefore, the minimum wall thickness of your design will be defined by the size of your model.
+In general, larger models need to be stronger.
+If the sum of the dimensions of your model is between 120 and 200 mm, you should use walls that are at least 3 mm thick.
+When the sum of the dimensions is greater than 201 mm but smaller than 300 mm, a minimal wall thickness of 4 mm is recommended.
+When the sum is larger than 301 mm but below 400 mm (above 400 mm is not printable), the walls should have a minimum thickness of 6 mm.
+These minimum values are a general guide but keep in mind that large pieces should have thick walls.
+Clicking on the image on the left will show you a small overview of the values we described above.

 The maximum wall thickness is a lot easier.
 If your walls stay below 15 mm in thickness, you will be fine.
-Larger sections will generate too much internal stress causing the item to crack or even break.
+Thicker sections will generate too much internal stress, causing the item to crack or even break.

-Due to the machine size and the processability of ceramics we need your design to have a minimum size as well as smaller than the maximum size.
+Because of the machine size and the way ceramics are processed, we need your design to meet a minimum size as well as be smaller than the maximum size.
 The minimum size is set because smaller items are more difficult to glaze.
-The maximum size is defined because of the building volume of the machine and the characteristics of the material.
+The maximum size is defined by the maximum building volume of the machine for the characteristics of the material.

-Unlike other technologies where a specific bounding box is given; here you need to do some math and add up the 3 dimensions of your object.
-If this sum of X, Y and Z dimensions is between 120 mm and 400 mm, you are good to go.
-Objects where the sum is below 120 mm or exceeds the 400 mm are not possible for the moment.
-The maximum dimension in one of the directions is limited to 340 mm because the machine size is limited to 340 mm x 240 mm x 200 mm.
+Unlike other technologies where a specific bounding box is given, ceramics requires you to do some math and add up the three dimensions of your model.
+If the sum of the X, Y and Z dimensions is between 120 and 400 mm, your model is good for printing.
+Models where the sum is below 120 mm or exceeds 400 mm are not possible at the moment.
+The maximum dimension in any one direction is limited to 340 mm because of limitations in the machine size (340 x 240 x 200 mm).

-Because it’s easier to make a thicker piece than a really thin item, we want your design to fill up at least 5% of the bounding box.
-Thicker pieces cause fewer problems in production and transport because they are less breakable.
-You might think that this minimum fill percentage increases the price drastically but unlike other technologies the price for ceramics is determined by the surface area.
-This means that you don’t get penalized for using larger wall thicknesses as much as with other 3D printing techniques.
+It’s easier to make a thicker piece than a really thin one and we want your design to fill up at least 5% of the bounding box.
+Thicker pieces cause fewer problems during production and transport because they’re less breakable.
+You might think that this minimum fill percentage drastically increases the price but, unlike other technologies, the price for ceramics is determined by the surface area.
+This means that you don’t get penalized for using a larger wall thickness as you would with other 3D Printing techniques.

-A feature should have a minimum size of 2mm to come out nicely.
-The glazing reduces the definition of the features in the piece because it adds a layer of maximum 1.5 mm of thickness on top of the piece.
+A feature should have a minimum size of 2 mm to come out nicely.
+The glazing reduces the definition of features because it adds an additional layer of up to 1.5 mm on top of the piece.

-It’s important to design your object with limited overhangs.
-Overhangs are features that are sticking out from your model.
-Please make sure to limit the overhangs to 20 mm for sections of 3 mm wall thickness, 50 mm for sections of 4 mm wall thickness and 90 mm for sections of 6 mm wall thickness.
+It’s important to design your model with limited overhangs.
+Overhangs are features that stick out from your model.
+Make sure to limit the overhangs to 20 mm for sections with a wall thickness of 3 mm, 50 mm for sections with a wall thickness of 4 mm, and 90 mm for sections with a wall thickness of 6 mm.

-For an even application of the glaze it’s recommended to avoid sharp edges by all means.
-It’s advised to apply a fillet with a minimum radius of 2.0 mm to sharp corners.
-Also joining faces should have a minimal radius of 2.0 mm.
+For an even application of the glaze, avoid sharp edges as much as possible.
+We recommend applying a fillet with a minimum radius of 2.0 mm to sharp corners.
+Also, any joining faces should have a minimum radius of 2.0 mm.

-Due to the glazing process, too small openings can get closed by the glaze.
-Therefore the minimum feature opening size is 5.0 mm.
-For hollow parts the part must have an opening for powder removal that is at least 10 mm in diameter.
-Enclosed areas might not have glaze applied since it cannot reach these areas.
-So make sure that the openings are large enough so that the glaze can be applied.
+Because of the glazing process, openings that are too small can get sealed by the glaze.
+Therefore, the minimum feature opening size is 5.0 mm.
+For hollow parts, the part must include an opening for powder removal that is at least 10 mm in diameter.
+Enclosed areas might be missed during glazing since it will not be able to reach these areas, so it is important to make sure that any openings are large enough so the glaze can be applied.

-Try to avoid the so called necking effect, were you go from a thick to thin area in your design.
-This will create internal forces in your design that could cause the object to break during production or afterwards.
+Try to avoid the so-called necking effect, where your design goes from a thick area to a thin one.
+This will create internal forces in your design that could cause the model to break during production or afterwards.

 Thin struts cannot be attached to large unsupported sections.
-Try to imagine what happens when gravity is applied to your design to avoid problems.
+To avoid problems, try to imagine what will happen when gravity is applied to your design.
 This explains why large sections should be lower in the part and cantilevered struts should be less than 20 mm long.
-One example for figurines is that the head is firmly attached to the body and that they are stable and have a base.
+For example, with figurines, make sure the head is firmly attached to the body and that the model is stable and has a base.

-In order to do the glazing parts you need to have an obvious base because your design will have to stand or rest inside of the firing oven to become strong and get a glaze applied.
-This will result in an area were no glazing will be applied.
-In some cases the object can be hanged during the process but this will still leave a mark of unglazed ceramic.
-The example shown below is a ring that was hung on a rod.
-You see that the inside of the ring is unglazed because of this hanging rod.
+In order to apply the glazing, a model needs to have an obvious base.
+This is because your design will have to stand or rest inside of the firing oven to become strong and receive glaze.
+Without a base, you will end up with an area where no glazing will be applied.
+In some cases your model can be hanged during the process but this will still leave a strip of unglazed ceramic.

-Due to the nature of glazing some geometries may cause uneven distribution of the glaze on pieces because the glaze flows at firing temperatures.
-The glaze will add thickness to features on pieces.
-The glaze can add up to a maximum of 1.5 mm of thickness to the piece.
+Glaze will add thickness to features and can add up to a maximum of 1.5 mm in thickness.
+However, because of the nature of glazing, some geometries may cause uneven distribution of the glaze.
 An example of this is the bottom of the inside of a cup where the glaze will be thicker than on the sides.

 Unlike polyamide, it’s impossible to have moving parts in a ceramic design.
-Pieces that "fit" together are difficult, but if you have to design this please keep a clearance of 4 mm.
+Pieces that "fit" together are difficult, but if you must build this into your design, please keep a clearance of 4 mm.

-When placing embossed text on your design you need to have a minimum point size for raised text 36 points or 12.7 mm (0.5 inch) and have at least 2 mm sticking out.
-For engraved text you need a little larger text due to the glazing.
-It’s advised to go for a minimal size of 60 points or 21.2 mm (0.83 inch) and have them at least 3 mm sticking inwards.
+When placing embossed text on your design, the minimum point size for raised text is 36 points or 12.7 mm (0.5 inch), and it must stick out by at least 2 mm.
+For engraved text, your text will need to be a little larger to take into account the thickness of the glazing.
+We recommend a minimum size of 60 points or 21.2 mm (0.83 inch) for engravings, with a depth of at least 3 mm.